 Attract the Talent You Need

-If you’d like to take your recruiting efforts to the next level, you can’t go wrong with Acendre.
-Acendre is a holistic recruitment solution created to help you source, select, and hire top talent quickly and efficiently.
-With Acendre, you can automate many of your day-to-day recruiting tasks, freeing HR to focus on other key initiatives.
-No matter what your recruitment process looks like, Acendre can be tailored to match with support for unique workflows.
+If you’d like to take your recruiting efforts to the next level, you can’t go wrong with HireRoad.
+HireRoad is a holistic recruitment solution created to help you source, select, and hire top talent quickly and efficiently.
+With HireRoad you can automate many of your day-to-day recruiting tasks, freeing HR to focus on other key initiatives.
+No matter what your recruitment process looks like, HireRoad can be tailored to match with support for unique workflows.
 And you’ll always know whether you’re meeting your recruitment goals thanks to its easy-to-use reporting and analytics features.

-Interested in seeing how Acendre can make the difference at your organisation?
+Interested in seeing how HireRoad can make the difference at your organization?
 Request a demo today.